diprism/perpl/README.md

     -o OUTFILE  Output an FGG to OUTFILE

 Although `perplc` can compute sum-products, its implementation is not very efficient.
 The normal usage is to use the `-o` option to output an FGG to a JSON file.
 Then the FGG can be processed using [the `fggs` package](https://github.com/diprism/fggs).

-## Credits

-This code is written by Colin McDonald (University of Notre Dame) with contributions from David Chiang (University of Notre Dame) and Chung-chieh Shan (Indiana University).
-It is licensed under the MIT License.